thomas-melville/myNotes/General/Career_Development/Camunda/camunda.md

 Platform:

 * BPMN Workflow Engine
-* * for microservice orchestration and human task management
+  * for microservice orchestration and human task management
-* * Remote REST service or embed in java app
+  * Remote REST service or embed in java app

 * DMN Decision Engine
-* * executes business driven decision tables
+  * executes business driven decision tables
-* * pre-integration with workflow engine
+  * pre-integration with workflow engine

 * Modeler
-* * app for editing BPMN process diagrams and DMN decision tables
+  * app for editing BPMN process diagrams and DMN decision tables

 * Tasklist
-* * web app which allows end users to work on tasks assigned to them
+  * web app which allows end users to work on tasks assigned to them

 * Cockpit
-* * monitor workflows and decisions in production to discover, analyse and solve technical problems.
+  * monitor workflows and decisions in production to discover, analyse and solve technical problems.

 * Admin
-* * manage apps, grant permissions, ...
+  * manage apps, grant permissions, ...

 * Optimize
-* * create beautiful reports and arrange them in a dashboard
+  * create beautiful reports and arrange them in a dashboard
-* * configure alerts for performance goals missed
+  * configure alerts for performance goals missed
-* * advanced analytics to identify process bottlenecks
+  * advanced analytics to identify process bottlenecks

 ## BPMN Workflow engine

 automate BPMN 2.0 process diagrams for micro service orchestration, human task flows or both. written in java
-REST and Java APIs for interacting with the engine the engine uses an Relational Database to store history of workflow execution, and I presume other stuff too It's integrated with Spring boot, add the camunda dependency and away you go
+REST and Java APIs for interacting with the engine the engine uses a Relational Database to store history of workflow execution, and I presume other stuff too It's integrated with Spring boot, add the camunda dependency and away you go

 * start process instances